Configuring Web Synchronization

 Specify that each Merge Agent should run under the domain account of the user that uses the Subscriber computer, and specify that the agent should make connections as that account.

 For more information about the permissions that are required by agents, see Replication Agent Security Model.

 Specify the same domain account as the one the Merge Agent uses when you specify an account and password on the Web Server Information page of the New Subscription Wizard or when you specify values for the @internet_url and @internet_login parameters of sp_addpullsubscription_agent.
 This account must have read permissions for the snapshot share.

 Each publication should use a separate virtual directory for IIS.

 The account under which the SQL Server Replication Listener (Replisapi.dll) runs should be configured with the minimum permissions.
 For more information, see the section "Setting Permissions for the SQL Server Replication Listener" in the How to: Configure IIS for Web Synchronization.

 You can use FTP to deliver the snapshot from the Publisher to the computer that is running IIS.
 The snapshot is always delivered from the computer that is running IIS to the Subscriber by using HTTPS.
 For more information, see Transferring Snapshots Through FTP.

 If servers in the replication topology are behind a firewall, you might need to open ports in the firewall to enable Web synchronization.

-The computer that is running IIS typically connects to the Publisher or Distributor using port 1433 (default instance).
-When the Publisher or Distributor is a named instance on a server with another default instance, port 1500 is typically used to connect to the named instance.
+- The computer that is running IIS typically connects to the Publisher or Distributor using port 1433 (default instance).
+When the Publisher or Distributor that is a named instance on a server with another default instance, port 1500 is typically used to connect to the named instance.

 Opening ports in your firewall can leave your server exposed to malicious attacks.
 Make sure that you understand firewall systems before you open ports.
 For more information, see Security Considerations for a SQL Server Installation.